Trustworthy Language Intelligence for Security-Relevant and Harmful Online Text

 News & Updates

-- Jan 2026: Submitted work on controlled evaluation of prompted LLM inference vs fine-tuned encoders (under review).
+• Jan 2026: Controlled evaluation of prompted LLM inference vs. fine-tuned encoders remains under review.

 For Collaborators & Students

 I welcome collaborations in security-aware NLP, LLM/transformer benchmarking, Green NLP, and incident-centric social-media intelligence.
-Undergraduate and graduate students interested in research are encouraged to contact me.
+Undergraduate students and prospective research collaborators interested in these areas are encouraged to contact me.

 The best starting point is the Trustworthy Language Intelligence Lab (TLI Lab) page, which lists current directions and open project ideas.